safiworks/Safa-SpecSeek/README.md

 ## Appendix
-I am creating this project as a soloution to people not knowing their PC specifications, It will be a great way for novice users to find out everything they need to know compiled into a file (or other medium) and sent off to a technition, friend, buyer or that one family friend who claims to be able to fix your device.

-Cross-Platform support is a high priority not only making sure SpecSeek can be ran on most operating systems but also making sure it works on many archetectures on many different configurations hardware and software alike.
+SpecSeek is built as a soloution to the problem of people not knowing their hardware specs, which makes the lives of technitions harder.
+However specseek has grown within the community of OSDev, as a result keeping the code simple and portable is going to be and remain a number 1 priority.

 also sorry for the inconsistancy of how I comment, sometimes I feel /// is appropriate usually for the top of functions, sometimes I use // for comments in the function, if im writing a block of text ill use /* */ but sometimes I might use them interchangably.
 Feel free to change them.